StuntsPT/4Pipe4/README.md

 optional arguments:
   -h, --help     show this help message and exit
-  -i sff_file    Provide the full path to your target sff file -o basefile    Provide the full path to your results directory, plus the name you want to give your results -c configfile  Provide the full path to your configuration file.
+  -i input_file    Provide the full path to your target input file -o basefile    Provide the full path to your results directory, plus the name you want to give your results -c configfile  Provide the full path to your configuration file.
 If none is provided, the program will look in the current working directory and  then in ~/.config/4Pipe4rc (in this order) for one.
 If none is found the  program will stop
   -s [RUN_LIST]  Specify the numbers corresponding to the pipeline steps that will be run.
 The string after -s must be given inside quotation marks, and numbers can be joined together or separated by any symbol.
 The numbers are the pipeline steps that should be run.
 This is an optional argument and it's omission will run all steps by default'.
 The numbers, from 1 to 9 represent the following steps: